moderndatacompany/dataos.info/docs/stacks/Flare/Flare Standalone/Case Scenarios/Local to Local - Using Docker.md

     ```

-    > 🗣️ The Flare standalone image is for an **amd64 chip**.
-If you are using an **M1 Mac machine**, you may face some performance issues.
-You need to add a '**--platform=linux/amd64**' tag in the docker command in the given shell script.
+    > 🗣️ The Flare standalone image is for an amd64 chip.
+If you are using an M1 Mac machine, you may face some performance issues.
+You need to add a '--platform=linux/amd64' tag in the docker command in the given shell script.
 This spins up Flare standalone on your M1 Mac without any issues.

     This is what the docker command will look like for M1 Mac Machine: